olliz0r/sys-botbase/README.md

 # big thank you to jakibaki for a great sysmodule base to learn and work with, as well as being helpful on the Reswitched discord!
+# also thanks to RTNX on discord for bringing to my attention a nasty little bug that would very randomly cause RAM poking to go bad and the switch (sometimes) crashing as a result.
+# thanks to Anubis for stress testing!